wotpp/wotpp-tools/readme.md

 ```sh
 pip install parse
 ```
 The following set of scripts should work automatically.
-In case they don't, that entitles you to the right to open an issue in this repo.
+In the case they didn't, please file an issue in this repository.
 ```sh
 ./recreate.sh
 ./fix_includes.sh